zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 Make a directory called PSRSOFT somewhere you feel comfortable with.

-**This directory will be copied to root directory anyway when we build the final SIF**
+**This directory will be copied to root directory anyway when we build the final container**

 ```